Timesheet statement reminder

 How it works

-The job walks through every pending or ready timesheet statement in the workspace and emits a lifecycle event when a threshold is reached:
+The job walks through every pending, ready or overdue timesheet statement in the workspace and moves it one step further along its lifecycle:

-- Pending → Ready — when today is on or after the last working day of the period, the statement is marked ready and the employee is notified that the deadline has arrived
+- Pending → Ready — when today is on or after the last working day of the period, the statement is marked ready and the employee is notified that the deadline has arrived.
+This threshold follows the employee’s own schedule, so approved full-day time-off at the end of the period pulls the deadline earlier — the employee is told before they leave, not while they are away

 The job uses “>=” rather than “==” on each threshold, so a statement that missed its exact day (job outage, period predates the feature) catches up on the next run.
 Events have deterministic IDs, so re-runs do not produce duplicate notifications.